microsoft/vscode-docs/docs/cpp/config-mingw.md

     ![C/C++ extension](images/cpp/cpp-extension.png)

 1. Get the latest version of Mingw-w64 via [MSYS2](https://www.msys2.org/), which provides up-to-date native builds of GCC, Mingw-w64, and other helpful C++ tools and libraries.
+You can download the latest installer from the MSYS2 page or use this [link to the installer](https://github.com/msys2/msys2-installer/releases/download/2022-01-18/msys2-x86_64-20220118.exe).

-[Click here](https://github.com/msys2/msys2-installer/releases/download/2021-11-30/msys2-x86_64-20211130.exe) to download the MSYS2 installer.
-Then follow the instructions on the [MSYS2 website](https://www.msys2.org/) to install Mingw-w64.
+1. Follow the **Installation** instructions on the [MSYS2 website](https://www.msys2.org/) to install Mingw-w64.
+Take care to run each required Start menu and `pacman` command, especially Step 7, when you will install the actual Mingw-w64 toolset (`pacman -S --needed base-devel mingw-w64-x86_64-toolchain`).

 1. Add the path to your Mingw-w64 `bin` folder to the Windows `PATH` environment variable by using the following steps:
    1. In the Windows search bar, type 'settings' to open your Windows Settings.